 William R. Durham Drama/Theater Scholarship

-- Plan to attend an accredited four year college or university to obtain an M.A. or B.A.:
+- Intend to enroll at an accredited four-year college or university to obtain an MA or BA.

-- Intend to teach theater or work professionally as a performer or technician in theater; and
+- Intend to teach theater or work professionally as a performer or technician in theater.

 Bill was born and raised in Mendota, Illinois and graduated from Mendota High School in 1953.
 He graduated with a B.A. from Monmouth College and with an M.A. from the University of Northern Colorado.
 He was a life long member of the Theta Chi Fraternity and a member of the National Honorary Theatre Society, Alpha Psi Omega.
 Bill was a teacher for 35 years teaching in Venezuela, Nebraska and Illinois.
 He taught speech and drama at Guilford High School for the last 24 years of his career.
 He was a Mason for 48 years and a life member of the Samuel H. Davis Lodge No. 96 in Mount Morris.